otto-de/gitactionboard/CONTRIBUTING.md

 ./run.sh generate-changelog
 ```

-- Once changelog is generated, verify the changelog and push the changes to GitHub

 ### Release a new Docker image

 A new docker image can be published to [docker hub](https://hub.docker.com/repository/docker/ottoopensource/gitactionboard) using CI/CD.
 To achieve the same we need to follow the following steps:

-- Generate the changelog, if it's not done already.
-Steps can be found [here](#generate-changelog).

 - Create a new release version by running following command